 - Threaded cap

-A poor sealing gas cap may cause fuel to seep out around the filler neck.
+Plastic threaded caps are more common, especially on lawnmowers and lawn tractors.
+They are not universal, and although you may find a cap from one mower model does fit another.
+That said, a poor sealing gas cap may cause fuel to seep out around the filler neck.
 A gas spill is obviously a fire risk but also an environmental hazard.

 Mower gas caps incorporate a rubber seal.
 If the seal doesn’t meet and tighten snugly around the filler neck, gas will leak.